-Eastern Iowa Community Colleges (EICC) honored 8 faculty and staff members Monday night with presentation of the Emeritus Awards for 2017.
+Eastern Iowa Community Colleges (EICC) honored 4 faculty and staff members with Emeritus Awards for 2018.

 Begun in 2015, the award recognizes those retired and retiring faculty and staff who served lengthy careers of dedicated service to the college.
 To be considered, an individual must have served at least 15 years at EICC and made significant contributions to the college, communities and their disciplines or professions.